2018 Arizona Cardinals season

-The 2018 season was the Arizona Cardinals' 99th in the National Football League, their 31st in Arizona, and their only season under head coach Steve Wilks.
+The 2018 season was the Arizona Cardinals' 99th in the National Football League (NFL), their 31st in Arizona, and their only season under head coach Steve Wilks.
 During the off-season, State Farm purchased the naming rights to the Cardinals' home stadium and it was renamed from University of Phoenix Stadium to State Farm Stadium.
 Although former head coach Bruce Arians retired before the season began, he came out of retirement on January 8, 2019 to become the new coach of the Tampa Bay Buccaneers.

+Carson Palmer, the starting quarterback for the previous five seasons, retired in the offseason.
+To replace him, the Cardinals signed veteran quarterbacks Sam Bradford and Mike Glennon, also selecting Josh Rosen in the first round of the draft.
+While Rosen took over the starting job by week 4, he and Bradford struggled throughout the season with Glennon only playing sparingly.
+All three quarterbacks were released or traded by the Cardinals during or after the season.

 With a Week 14 loss to the Detroit Lions, the Cardinals had their first double digit loss season since 2012 and were eliminated from playoff contention for the third consecutive season.
 One highlight of the Cardinals' 2018 season was their first ever victory against the Green Bay Packers at Lambeau Field, which also resulted in the firing of Packers head coach Mike McCarthy after a nearly 13-year tenure.
 They finished the season 3–13, their worst record since 2000.
-The Cardinals also went 1–7 at home until it was broken four years later.
+The Cardinals also tallied a 1–7 record at home, the worst in franchise history until it was tied by four years later.
 Head coach Steve Wilks was fired the day after the season ended.
+The Cardinals finished last place in the division for the first time since 2012.

 This was also the last full season under the ownership of Bill Bidwill, who died during the 2019 season.